ObjectOrientedLife/ObjectOrientedLife.github.io/_posts/GameProject/2023-04-09-AnimatorEvent.md

 * `tagEvents` stores and classifies callbacks with the tag and layer of the state and the event type(enter, exit, ...)
 * `AddListenerWithTypeAndTag` provides an interface so that clients can subscribe to the state events by registering listener callbacks.
 It actually adds the listener to `tagEvents`.
 * `ClearListenersWithTypeAndTag` and `ClearAllListenersWithTag` provide a way to remove listeners with type and tag, or only with a tag respectively.
 * `OnState` is called by `StateEvent` whenever each `StateMachineBehaviour` callback is executed.
-It invokes a suitable event stored in `tagEvents` with incoming parameters.
+It invokes a suitable event stored in `tagEvents` with incoming parameters, forwarding the arguments to the event.

 Although I omitted here, I also added equivalent methods that designates states to add and remove listeners by their name.